-The CCT is envisioned as a continuous public right-ofway along the California coastline; a trail designed to foster appreciation and stewardship of the scenic and natural resources of the coast through hiking and other complementary modes of the Coastal Conservancy deems 92 miles to be "adequate" (the most of any county).
-These trail miles are a mixture of separated multi-use paths (such as the Hammond Trail), rural roads, designated bike lanes, bike routes, and shoulders on State Route 101.
-Many miles still need to be improved, or even rerouted.
-For example, trail segments on the highway, or where the trail detours inland from the coast to avoid private lands.
+Humboldt is California's longest coastal county, and it has the longest portion of the CCT.
+There are 154 miles of CCT in Humboldt County; the Coastal Conservancy deems 92 miles to be "adequate" (the most of any county).
+These trail miles are a mixture of separated multi-use paths (such as the Hammond Trail), rural roads, designated bike lanes, bike routes, and shoulders on